Examples#

 TodoMVC is a simple todo list program written in many JavaScript frameworks, so that web developers can compare the frameworks by comparing the TodoMVC implementations.

-For comparison, the Edifice TodoMVC program is available at todomvc.py.
+For comparison, see the Edifice TodoMVC source code todomvc.py.

 python examples/todomvc.py